 Last week, Buffett agreed to acquire party-supply retailer Oriental Trading Co.
 Berkshire will pay about $500 million, according to a person familiar with the deal who declined to be identified because terms were private.

-Berkshire’s cash rose after third-quarter net income (5CA) climbed 72 percent to $3.92 billion as profit advanced at units including railroad Burlington Northern Santa Fe and power provider MidAmerican Energy Holdings Co.
+Berkshire’s cash rose after third-quarter net income (5CA:US) climbed 72 percent to $3.92 billion as profit advanced at units including railroad Burlington Northern Santa Fe and power provider MidAmerican Energy Holdings Co.
 The company also had better results in its derivative book.
 Buffett and his deputies sold about $3.18 billion in stock in the three months, while buying $1.18 billion.

 Berkshire doesn’t pay a dividend and won’t buy back shares at the current price, according to the company’s repurchase guidelines.
 Buffett has said that bonds are among the “most dangerous” assets because of inflation and currency risk and that he prefers to buy stocks and whole companies.

 “He’s just looking for the best possible big one, and in the meantime it doesn’t hurt to do these little things,” Buffett biographer Andrew Kilpatrick said in a phone interview.

 The billionaire passed on a deal valued at about $22 billion because he couldn’t agree on price, he said in May.
 Buffett has said he looks for companies with a durable competitive advantage and builds in a margin of safety in his investments to shield the company from losses if a wager doesn’t turn out as he expects.

 “He’s not going to pay $20 billion for just $20 billion,” Kilpatrick said.
 “He’s going to pay $20 billion for $22 billion or $25 billion.”